Twan Mrat Naing

-Major General Twan Mrat Naing, also spelled Tun Myat Naing (Arakanese:ထွန်းမြတ်နိုင်), is an Arakanese revolutionary and commander in chief of the Arakan Army, an ethnic armed organization.
+Major General Twan Mrat Naing (Burmese: ထွန်းမြတ်နိုင်; also spelled Tun Myat Naing) is an Arakanese revolutionary and commander in chief of the Arakan Army, an ethnic armed organization based in Myanmar's Rakhine State (formerly Arakan).

 Twan Mrat Naing has led the Arakan Army since its founding in 2009, and maintains the rank of Major General.
-Twan Mrat Naing is of Arakanese descent and resides in Laiza, Kachin State, where the Arakan Army's "temporary headquarters" are.
+Twan Mrat Naing is of Rakhine descent and commanded the Army from Laiza, Kachin State, where the Arakan Army's "temporary headquarters" were.
+After the Arakan Army occupied 70% of the Rakhine State, he returned to his homeland in June 2025.

 Early life

-Naing was born in Akyab (now Sittwe), the state capital of Rakhine State, on 7 November 1978.
+Twan Mrat Naing was born in Akyab (now Sittwe), the state capital of Rakhine State, on 7 November 1978.

 Career

-Naing previously worked as a tour guide in Yangon.
-In 1998, he planned to join National Unity Party of Arakan but their general was killed in action.
+He previously worked as a tour guide in Yangon.
+In 1998, he planned to join the National United Party of Arakan but their general was killed in action.
 After returning to Rakhine where he studied at Technological University, Sittwe.

-In 2004, he collaborated with Nyo Twan Awng (also known as Zaw Myo Thet), a surgeon doctor who is now a Vice Commander in-Chief of Arakan Army.
+In 2004, he collaborated with Nyo Twan Awng (also known as Zaw Myo Thet), a surgeon doctor who is currently a Vice Commander in-Chief of Arakha Army.
 In 2009, they founded the Arakan Army.
 While mining for jade in Kachin State, he recruited disaffected Arakanese Buddhists to his insurgent group.
 He was one of twenty-six men to form the Arakan Army with support from the Kachin Independence Army.

 In June 2022, military spokespeople from the State Administration Council said that provocative rhetoric from Twan Mrat Naing as the leader of the Arakan Army was inviting conflict.
 The informal ceasefire between AA and the junta would breakdown after an junta airstike on an AA base in Kayin State.